-Takako Hirokawa and Victoria Rosborough will be giving a talk at OFC!
+Takako Hirokawa and Victoria Rosborough gave a talk at OFC!

 Congratulations on being accepted for the talk!